opsmanager/vim-config/README.md

 * `<C-j>` - open selected item in window in horizontal split
 * `<C-k>` - open selected item in vertical split

+#SplitJoin

+* `gS` - to split a one-liner into multiple lines
+* `gJ` - (with the cursor on the first line of a block) to join a block into a single-line statement.

 ## Unimpaired

 Utility functions for working with lines, files, and elements.